MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

     code that uses the **Add** method of the **Grades** collection to add a grade to a student.
 Modify this code to use the **AddToGrades** method of the **DBContext** class.
-This change is necessary because the **Grades** collection implemented by WCF Data Services does not provide the **Add** method.
+This change is necessary because the **Grades** collection implemented by the Data Services does not provide the **Add** method.
 11. In the **SaveReport_Click** method, modify the LINQ query that retrieves the grades for the report to also fetch the **Subject** details by using the